fusioncharts/dev_centre_docs/chart-guide/standard-charts/bullet-graphs.md

 * Specify the number of seconds after which the chart will look for new data using the `refreshInterval` attribute.

-* Specify the constantly changing data stamp that can be added to the real-time data URL, using the `dataStamp` attribute, so as to maintain a state.
+* Specify the constantly changing data stamp that can be added to the real-time data URL, using the `dataStamp` attribute, to maintain a state.
 For more information, read the (Adding Data Stamp	FusionCharts](/dev/chart-guide/real-time-charts/adding-data-stamp.html) article.

 The JSON code looks as below: